mlubinsky/mlubinsky.github.com/grafana/README.md

 /usr/local/etc/grafana/grafana.ini file.

 The custom configuration file path can be overridden using the --config parameter.

+Default Behavior When Uninstalling Grafana on Windows Dashboards Stored in the Database:

+By default, Grafana stores dashboards and settings in its database:
+SQLite (grafana.db) – located in the data folder of the installation directory.
+MySQL or PostgreSQL – if configured to use an external database.
+Uninstalling Grafana does not delete the database file or external databases unless you explicitly delete them.

+Dashboards Stored as JSON Files:

+If you exported or saved your dashboards as JSON files, those files remain unaffected by uninstalling Grafana.
+Configuration and Plugins:

+The conf, data, and plugins folders may also remain on your system after uninstallation.
+However, some uninstallers offer an option to delete these directories, which could erase your data.
+How to Prevent Dashboard Loss

+To ensure your dashboards and other data are preserved:

+Back Up Important Files:

+Database: If using SQLite, back up the grafana.db file (located in the data folder of your installation directory).
+Configuration: Back up grafana.ini (in the conf folder) if you’ve made custom changes.
+Plugins: If you installed plugins, back up the plugins folder.

+Use an External Database:

+If you configured Grafana to use MySQL or PostgreSQL, the dashboards and settings are stored in the external database and will remain intact after uninstalling Grafana.
+Reinstalling Grafana After Uninstallation

+If you uninstall Grafana and reinstall it later:

+Place the backed-up grafana.db file or connect to your existing external database during setup.
+Grafana will automatically detect and load your saved dashboards.

+Summary
+Uninstalling Grafana 10 does not automatically delete your dashboards unless you manually delete the database or the data folder.
+To be safe, back up the data folder (or your external database) before uninstalling.

 ```
 https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/

 Grafana's default login credentials are username: "admin" and password: "admin"

 ### Grafana + Jira integration